-It is possible to combine both commands into a single command by typing cd and then a path that lists several folders.
-A path is just a sequence of folder names separated by slash characters.
+It is possible to combine all three commands into a single command by typing cd and then a path that lists several folders.
+A path is just a sequence of folder names separated by backslash characters.
 The command that moves from your home directory all the way to the Sieve directory in a single step is: